lsst-dm/dmtn-120/index.rst

 3. The protected API would require multiple methods per supported type, including integers, floating point numbers, strings, and :class:`~lsst.afw.typehandling.Storable` (and ``const``/non-``const`` and value/smart pointer variants thereof).
    This would impose an enormous writing and maintenance burden on subclass authors.

-We tried several solutions to these problems.
+We tried several solutions that would still let us use a heterogeneous map.
-One of the simplest is to drop the interface-oriented architecture, and with it the need to delegate to specialized protected methods.
+One of the simplest was to drop the use of separate interface and implementation classes, and with it the need to delegate to specialized protected methods.
 However, we did not pursue this approach because it did not solve the problem of how to implement ``__getitem__``, and the eventual solution to that problem made an interface-oriented design acceptable again.

 One option to implement ``__getitem__`` without hardcoding a list of value types is to design :cpp:class:`~lsst::afw::typehandling::Key` objects to allow retrieval by superclasses of the desired type.